hawkeyedatatsai/Stroke-Prediction/README.md

 # Next Steps

-The object is to use the best machine learning model and come back to study the correct predictions, and find out more precious characters of stroke from patients.
+The object is to use the best machine learning model and come back to study the correct predictions, and find out more precious characters on stroke patients.

 # Contact Info